ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 Now you have your file cleaned and saved so no need to repeat the process in future analysis.

-### Clean the eflalodata
+## 1.2.3 Clean the eflalo data

 This section, like the previous one also focuses on "cleaning" the data.
 This time the target is the eflalo file.
 The types of errors are of a different nature but once again the code tries to account for the most commons errors.
 As in the previous section, the code will keep track of what data has been removed and how much.
 All these files can be found in the 'Results' folder.
 One should spend a bit of time looking at the data removed as it can be very useful to understand why and where problems occur.

-#- Keep track of removed points
+#- 1.2.3.1 Keep track of removed points

 The 'remrecsEflalo' object will keep you informed of how much data has been removed.

-#- Warn for outlying catch records
+#- 1.2.3.2 Warn for outlying catch records

 Basically this block looks for outliers.
 For each species, it generates a data-driven outlier threshold.
 If any outliers are found, these will be converted into 'NA' values.
 You can check in the 'Results' folder for the files containing all the outliers and you can double check if they are correct or not.
 If they were correct then you can run the code again but the code will need some adjustments.